RyanCocking/matplotlib-3d-axes-scaler/README.md

 [![Python Version](https://img.shields.io/badge/Python-3.11%2B-blue?logo=python&logoColor=white)](https://www.python.org/downloads/release/python-3113/)

-Adjust the length of the axes in a 3D Matplotlib plot.
+Adjust the aspect ratio of a 3D Matplotlib plot.
 Useful for displaying data that has a larger range in one or two axes.

 Wrapper around [this solution](https://stackoverflow.com/questions/30223161/how-to-increase-the-size-of-an-axis-stretch-in-a-3d-plot) from Christian Sarofeen on Stack Overflow.